 A beautiful midnight-blue suit worn with a subtly striped shirt with a collar pin and a four-in-hand-knotted, double-pleated tie.

 I like the play of colours going on in the image above.
-And there’s an idea of a man’s rectangular watch (Patek Philippe) I wouldn’t mind owning myself.

 The contrast between the blue pocket square and the green tie is a nice touch.